jahangir842/video-streaming/ffmpeg-streaming-with-RTSP.md

    rtsp://192.168.1.100:8554/stream
    ```

-   Replace `192.168.1.100` with the RTSP server’s IP address, and `/stream` is the stream path used earlier.
+   Replace `192.168.1.100` with the MediaMTX server’s IP address, and `/stream` is the stream path used earlier.

 VLC will now display the live or pre-recorded stream being broadcast over the local network.